-A detailed programme can be downloaded here
+A detailed programme can be downloaded here as soon as available.

 The plenary lectures are:

 Paul Blowers: "Playing Along with the Playful Logos: Theatrics and Dramatics in Patristic Writing and Biblical Interpretation"

 Johannes Brachtendorf: "Is Creation eternal?
 Augustine's Discussion with the Neoplatonists on Cosmic Time and the Age of the World"

 Laetitia Ciccolini: "'Searching and finding': capitula, literary practices and the organisation of knowledge in Christian antiquity"

 Matthew Crawford: "Assessing Opposition to Christological Dualism before 428: A Comparison of Leporius' Libellus Emendationis with Cyril's Eighth Festal Letter"

 Mary Farag: "Re-evaluating Pachomius's Chronology and the Koinonia's Relationship to the Alexandrian Episcopate"